robertotyf/Getting-and-Cleaning-data/CodeBook.md

 <h3>Dependencies</h3>

-run_analysis.R file will help you to install the dependencies automatically.
-It depends on plyr package.
+run_analysis.R file will help you to install the dependencies automatically, plyr package is used.